-- Lozenge should be allowed to dissolve slowly (approximately 20-30 minutes) and should not be chewed or swallowed.
+- Lozenges should be allowed to dissolve slowly (approximately 20-30 minutes) and should not be chewed or swallowed.
 Nicorette is a common brand name.

-- Patch is applied to a clean, dry area of your skin on the upper body or upper outer arm.
+- Patches are applied to a clean, dry area of your skin on the upper body or upper outer arm.
 Patches may be worn for 16-24 hours and every patch should be applied to a different site to avoid skin irritation.
 Nicoderm Cq is a common brand name.

 The prescription formulations of NRT are only available under the brand name Nicotrol and are available as:

 - Inhaler formulation is breathed in by mouth multiple times a day.
 It may cause irritation of the mouth or throat when first using the inhaler.
 Nicotrol is a common brand name.

 - Nasal spray is sprayed in the nose multiple times a day.
 It may cause irritation in the nose or throat when you begin using it.

 Before beginning any NRT product, you should always consult your healthcare provider, especially:

 - People with diabetes, asthma, or a heart condition

 - People with high blood pressure or irregular heartbeat